dell/terraform-provider-powerflex/docs/data-sources/replication_consistency_group.md

 ---
-title: "powerflex_replication_consistancy_group data source"
+title: "powerflex_replication_consistency_group data source"
-linkTitle: "powerflex_replication_consistancy_group"
+linkTitle: "powerflex_replication_consistency_group"
-page_title: "powerflex_replication_consistancy_group Data Source - powerflex"
+page_title: "powerflex_replication_consistency_group Data Source - powerflex"
 subcategory: ""
 description: |-
-  This datasource is used to read the Replication Consistancy Group entity of the PowerFlex Array.
+  This datasource is used to read the Replication Consistency Group entity of the PowerFlex Array.
 ---

-# powerflex_replication_consistancy_group (Data Source)
+# powerflex_replication_consistency_group (Data Source)

-This datasource is used to read the Replication Consistancy Group entity of the PowerFlex Array.
+This datasource is used to read the Replication Consistency Group entity of the PowerFlex Array.

 ## Example Usage